ecos-wtf/website/_posts/2021-03-10-ecos-isr-vsr.md

 An interesting fact is that, due to the way eCos firmwares are compiled and assembled, the location of **__default_interrupt_vsr** and **__default_exception_vsr** is the same for all firmwares based on the Broadcom variant of eCos.

-The following piece of code takes advantage of that fact and gather the VSR information from a live system over a serial connection:
+The following piece of code takes advantage of that fact and gather the VSR information from a live system over a serial connection.
+You can find the code in the dedicated [repo](https://github.com/ecos-wtf/recos).

 {% highlight python %}
 #!/usr/bin/env python3